MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 # Image Share
 Server-side app for sharing image with the implementation of MongoDB.<br>
-Use this link to run: https://localhost:8080
+Use this link to test after running: https://localhost:8080
 ## Login/logout
 Default users (username/password):
 - Developer: (developer/developer)